Japanese pop culture in the United States: Manga influence and sales

+With the popularity of manga on the rise, graphic novel artists in the U.S. began to adapt their styles to match those found in manga.
+Celebrities also dipped into the market like rock star Courtney Love, who co-wrote the manga Princess Ai with Tokyopop founder Stu Levy.
+Calvin Reid of Publishers Weekly estimated that the "[t]otal U.S. manga sales in 2007 rose about 10%, to more than $220 million, and about 1,468 titles are estimated to have been released last year."

-In October 2019 industry analyst Milton Griepp presented data at an ICv2 conference in New York showing that for the first time in decades, the market was dominated not by traditionally American monthly comics of the superhero genre, but graphic novels and trade paperbacks of other genres, particular those aimed at younger readers, such Dav Pilkey’s Dog Man and Raina Telgemeier’s Guts, and Japanese manga and manga-inspired books.
-These books see high sales in bookstores, though the shift was also reflected in comics shops.
-According to data by Bookscan, child-oriented comics and graphic novels accounted for 41% of sell-through at bookstores, and manga is 28%, while books of the superhero genre constituted less than 10%, a drop of 9.6% year-over-year.
+In October 2019, industry analyst Milton Griepp presented data at an ICv2 conference in New York showing that for the first time in decades, the U.S. comic book market was dominated not by traditionally American monthly superhero comics, but graphic novels and trade paperbacks of other genres.
+Manga and manga-inspired books were particularly popular (as well as titles aimed at younger readers, such Dav Pilkey’s Dog Man and Raina Telgemeier’s Guts), which saw high sales in bookstores, though the shift was also reflected in comic shops.
+According to data by Bookscan, child-oriented comics and graphic novels accounted for 41% of sell-through at bookstores, with manga at 28%, while books of the superhero genre constituted less than 10% – a drop of 9.6% year-over-year.

+Manga sales across North America skyrocketed in 2020, reaching all-time highs.
+By the mid-2020s, manga had grown into a force shaping the North American book market as a whole; Bookscan data in 2023 estimated that manga sales had already quadrupled since 2020, making up almost 49% of all graphic novels sold in the U.S. The art form's rise to prominence also increased Western interest in graphic fiction from other countries, particularly Chinese manhua and South Korean manhwa, on platforms such as Webtoon.
+Despite a significant dropoff soon after – driven in part by a shrinking of the Japanese market – U.S. manga sales rebounded between 2025 and 2026, as the industry showed signs of stabilization.

+In 2024, comic book writer James Tynion IV said that the 21st century manga explosion brought an appetite for "a much wider breadth of types of storytelling" to the U.S. direct market, allowing creators to explore many different genres rather than needing to "make [their work] a little superhero-y to sell a copy".

 Martial arts

 Popular Japanese martial arts include judo, ju-jitsu, aikido, and Okinawan martial arts such as karate.